whatevery1says/resources/how-to-work-with-markdown/how-to-work-with-markdown.md

 ## Markdown on the WE1S Website

 The WE1S website uses the Jetpack plugin to handle text written in Markdown.
 You can write your pages and posts directly in Markdown format in the web editor.
 Wordpress will automatically convert it to HTML when you save, and the HTML is displayed on the public website.
 Wordpress stores both the rendered HTML and the original Markdown (in the `filtered_content` column of the database table).
 It is recommended that you author your text in a code editor or an online Markdown editor similar to [StackEdit](https://stackedit.io/) and then paste the Markdown into the Wordpress code editor.
-For further information, see the [Draft Guidelines for Handling Resources](draft-guidelines-for-handling-resources.md).
+For further information, see the [Guidelines for Handling Resources](https://github.com/whatevery1says/resources/blob/master/guidelines-for-handling-resources/guidelines-for-handling-resources.md).

 ## Markdown on GitHub

 GitHub is a cloud-based service that provides repositories for code and documents.
 It also provides a wiki and discussion forum (called "Issues") for each repository.
 Any Markdown document deposited in GitHub is automatically rendered in beautiful HTML on the GitHub website.
-The [document you are reading](https://github.com/whatevery1says/resources/blob/master/how-to-work-with-markdown.md) is an example.
-If you wish to see the original Markdown, you can click the [`Raw`](https://github.com/whatevery1says/resources/raw/master/how-to-work-with-markdown.md) button available on any GitHub page.
+The [document you are reading](https://github.com/whatevery1says/resources/blob/master/how-to-work-with-markdown/how-to-work-with-markdown.md) is an example.
+If you wish to see the original Markdown, you can click the [`Raw`](https://github.com/whatevery1says/resources/raw/master/how-to-work-with-markdown/how-to-work-with-markdown.md) button available on any GitHub page.

 GitHub uses the `git` version control system to keep track of changes made to files.
 This is not the place for a full git/GitHub tutorial, but the basic workflow is follows: